waagabriel/C-string-linked-list/README.md

 simple linked list using C language

+you will also need to include the cvec.c file when compiling

  functions:

  * string_vetor* add(string_vetor** lista, char* value) [adds a string to the list returns NULL if error]